masif2002/AZ-900-notes/README.md

 ## PaaS
 * Azure App Services is a PaaS
-* Includes scaling features, CI/CD, containers, staging and dev environments, etc ...
+* Includes autoscaling features, CI/CD, containers, staging and dev environments, etc ...

 ## Regions
 * Usually, there is only one region per country, but in Azure, some countries have multiple regions